CARING FOR YOUR PUPPY

 If you have children please take a little bit of time to watch this video.

 A balanced diet is extremely important so that a puppy can develop into a healthy dog.
 This is easy because the pet food companies have done all the hard work in preparing diets that are nutritionally correct.
 A diet based on the reputable brands of dried dog food has everything that a puppy needs.
 There are also some moist foods that are fully balanced diets.
-A dash of Essential Fatty Acid supplement (e.g. Megaderm or Omega 3) will make the coat shiny.
+A dash of Essential Fatty Acid supplement (e.g. Megaderm, Fish Oil Capsules or Omega 3) will make the coat shiny.
+Goats milk yoghurt can prevent an upset tummy when the pup’s environment changes.
 Table scraps can be added but not in excess and no sugary foods.

-We recommend Eukanuba or Science diet or any premium dog dry dog food (just ask your vet) and Tucker Time (with added digestive enzymes.)
+We recommend Ivory Coat or any premium, grain free dry dog food.
+Look up this website to see which foods rate 5 stars.
+Tucker Time (with added digestive enzymes.) and the prime100 brand sausages, available at most pet shops, are fully balanced dies.
 Puppies are less likely to have diarrhoea or skin problems on these diets.
 And, no, we do not get sponsored by these companies.

 This balanced diet should make up at least 80% of the puppy’s diet, and 20% can be table scraps, extra vegies and our dogs even get the peelings from the carrots and outside lettuce leaves!
 If fresh meat (raw or cooked) is given, then the correct calcium supplement must also be given (just ask us).
 But you risk throwing out the calcium balance of an already balanced diet.
 It is easy to give too much or not enough calcium.
 Plenty of sunshine is also needed for good bone growth.